- These standard terms and any covering letter (“our terms”) together cover everything we do for you.

 - Despite this, we may give information to our bank, or the Inland Revenue or any overseas tax authority, if we believe we are obliged to do so.

-- Confidential information concerning you will as far as practicable be made available only to those in the firm providing legal services to you.
+- Subject to the above, confidential information concerning you will as far as practicable be made available only to those in the firm providing legal services to you.

 - We will not disclose to you confidential information which we have in relation to any other client.